ahmadajmi/rtl-article/README.md

 .button { background-image: url("images/arror-#{default-float}.png"); }
 ```

-We used our prefefined Sass variabls like `$default-float` and Sass interpolation in `padding-#{$opposite-float}`, so then Grunt can take care of this and help generate two files as described above as:
+We used our predefined Sass variables like `$default-float` and Sass interpolation in `padding-#{$opposite-float}`, so then Grunt can take care of this and help generate two files as described above as:

 ``` css
 // ltr-app.css